-The Vocation Promoter is an at-will employee of the College who is appointed by the Provincial of the Chicago Province and is directly accountable to the President of Divine Word College and, by delegation, to the Vice President for Admissions in all matters pertaining to recruitment ministry of SVD candidates.
+- 1. The appointment of an SVD to recruitment ministry is the responsibility of the Provincial.
+The transfer of an SVD Vocation Promoter to another assignment is likewise the responsibility of the Provincial. - 2.
+All Vocation Promoters are directly accountable to the President of Divine Word College and, by delegation, to the Vice President for Admissions, in all matters pertaining to recruitment ministry.